yaqwsx/PcbDraw/doc/pcbdraw.md

 ## Path to styles and libraries

-The styles and libraries can be installed in various locations.
+The styles can be installed in various locations.
 PcbDraw will look for them in the following places:

 - 1st: the same directory where the script is installed.
 As an example take